Liquidation Audit Services in UAE

 What is a liquidation audit in the UAE?

-When is a liquidation audit required in the UAE?
+Is a liquidation audit mandatory in the UAE?

 How long does a liquidation audit take?